tatey/mocha-rails/README.md

 * Chris Smith (quartzmo)

-MochaRails was inspired by the design of [Jasminerice](https://github.com/bradphelan/jasminerice).
+Mocha::Rails was inspired by the design of [Jasminerice](https://github.com/bradphelan/jasminerice).

 ## License